abby-lewis/garden-of-eden/README.md

 ### REST API

-Activate the venv and run the server:
+Activate the venv and run the server only if you didn’t set up the [Run on startup](#run-on-startup-raspberry-pi) service earlier — if you did, the API is already running.

 ```bash
 source venv/bin/activate